This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Vultures

-- Vulture habitat ranges from coastal plains to mountain forests
+- Vulture habitats span from coastal marshes to mountain forests throughout the state

 Owls